Haggis (pygmy hippo): Life

 Haggis was born on 30 October 2024 at Edinburgh Zoo to parents Gloria and Otto.
 She has a full sister named Amara (born 2021) who lives at London Zoo as part of a breeding programme.
 She was named after the Scottish food dish haggis.

 Edinburgh Zoo's pygmy hippopotamus house was closed for the first 30 days of her life to ensure safe development in infancy.
 It reopened to visitors at the end of November and Haggis was described by the zoo as becoming "bolder each day and spending more time exploring inside".
 On 14 November, Haggis weighed 10.4 kg, having doubled in size over a two-week period.
 Soon after, Haggis began daily swimming sessions in her inside pool.

 By 21 January 2025, Haggis's weight had increased to around 20 kg.
 Two months later, after temperatures had reached 10 C, Haggis was allowed outside of the hippo house.
 In April 2025, she was introduced to her father Otto: they were previously kept separate to emulate the natural behaviour of pygmy hippos.

+In October 2025, Haggis was moved to Wingham Wildlife Park in Kent.